duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 ### AGENDA (Brief Summary of Activities)
 5 min: Introduction to the lesson.
-40 min: Students will analyze a case study, learn about FAA rules, be able to recognize a safe space for flight, learn about safety hazards and the pre flight checklist.
+30 min: Students will analyze a case study, learn about FAA rules, be able to recognize a safe space for flight, learn about safety hazards and the pre flight checklist.
+20 min: Ending of lesson: preparing and flying drone demonstration

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_